 While its name may suggest otherwise, The National does not receive government funding.
-The building is privately owned and leased to The National Theatre Corporation (NTC)—a 501(c)(3) nonprofit organization established in 1974 and governed by a 15-member Board of Directors.
+The historic building is privately owned and leased to The National Theatre Corporation (NTC)—a 501(c)(3) nonprofit organization established in 1974 and governed by a 15-member Board of Directors.
 John B. Adams, Jr. serves as Chair.
 NTC’s fiscal year 2019 operating budget is more than $600,000, consisting of approximately 71 percent in contributed revenue and approximately 29 percent in earned revenue.
-This does not reflect capital improvement funds.
+This does not reflect capital improvement funds, with recent annual expenditures of $1.5 million.
+NTC guides community engagement, oversees educational programs, and preserves The National and its extensive archives.
 Among other responsibilities, NTC’s three-person staff manages The National’s relationship with National Theatre Group (NTG).
-NTG is an affiliate of JAM Theatricals and is responsible for the “Broadway at The National” season each year.
-NTC also guides community engagement, oversees educational programs, and preserves The National and its extensive archives.
+NTG is an affiliate of JAM Theatricals and is responsible for the “Broadway at the National” season each year.
+NTG is contracted as the sole presenter on the Main Stage through 2027.

 NTC’s strategic planning is focused on establishing an even clearer identity, supporting NTG’s mainstage presentations while expanding its own community engagement programs, and communicating The National’s rich history in order to distinguish it from its sister theaters and performance spaces.
 NTC’s corresponding strategic initiatives in the coming years include bringing The National’s archives and history to the public’s attention, increasing its organizational capacity, expanding its economic model, increasing its strategic partnerships, and formulating a communication plan that tells the compelling, inspiring story of The National.